msdundar/notes-algorithms/13-dijkstras-algorithm/README.md

   1. Find the cheapest node.
 This is the node you can get to in the least amount of time.
   2. Check whether there's a cheaper path to the neighbors of this node.
 If so, update their costs.
   3. Repeat until you've done this for every node in the graph.
   4. Calculate the final path.
-(Coming up in the next section!)

 - Dijkstra's algorithm, each edge in the graph has a number associated with it.
 These are called weights.
 A graph with weights is called a weighted graph.
 A graph without weights is called an unweighted graph.